patrice18/Code301-Lab6-node-npm-Express-APIs/README.md

 11-01-2018 7:36pm: the set up with nexessary files for fully functional application has been created.
 11-01-2018 7:49pm: started a new node project by initiating npm with create the packge.json file.
 11-01-2018 7:49pm: installed the necessary node modules needed for the proper functioning of this application (express,                        Superagent, cors,dotenv)
+12-03-2018 10:15: sent request to wether API o get response for PAP, and response was sent successfully

 ## Credits and Collaboration